 In addition to this objective, it has been noted that maintaining reserves of around £250,000 is a target of the trust.
 These reserves would be to cover the impact of sudden or unforeseen expenditure that may come up throughout the year.
-Covid and the current energy market prices are two examples of this.
+The current energy market prices are a good example of this.